IBT-FMI/COSplay/documentation/COSplay.rst

 After installation you can start COSplay using the command ``COSplay``.
 Also the scripts for the udev rules can directly be executed via the commands ``grant_permissions_for_pyboard`` and ``remove_permissions_for_pyboard`` after installation.

-*NOTE:* If you have multiple python versions installed on your system, you might have to change ``python`` to e.g. ``python3`` in the command above.
+*NOTE:* If you have multiple Python versions installed on your system, you might have to change ``python`` to e.g. ``python3`` in the command above.

 References